Asymptotic Behaviour of fractional seminorms

-If $ s = 1 $, then one can show that the only functions with the property that $[ f]_{W^{s}_{p}} < \infty$ are constant functions.
-However, in the celebretad work of Bourgain, Brezis and Mironescu \cite{BBM} they proved, among other things, the following two results \begin{thm}[BBM1] Let $ p \in (1,\infty)$ and $ \Omega $ be a smooth bounded domain.
+If $ s = 1 $, then one can show that the only smooth functions with the property $[ f]_{W^{s}_{p}(\Omega)} < \infty$ are locally constant functions on $\Omega$.
+However, in the celebrated work of Bourgain, Brezis and Mironescu \cite{BBM} they proved, among other things, the following two results \begin{thm}[BBM1] Let $ p \in (1,\infty)$ and $ \Omega $ be a smooth bounded domain.
 Then there exists a constant $ C = C(n,p)$ so that

 for all $ f \in W^{1,p}(\Omega)$. \end{thm}

 \begin{thm}[BBM2] Let $ p \in (1,\infty)$, and $ \Omega $ be a bounded domain in $ \mathbb{R}^{n}$ with smooth boundary.
 Let $ f_{k} \in C^{\infty}_{0}(\Omega)$.
 Assume $f_{k} \to f $ weakly in $L^{p}(\Omega)$, and